-• LUCENTIS[®] is an injection in the eye

-It's normal to worry about such injections, but most patients say that the injection is painless and sounds worse than it really is
+LUCENTIS[®] is an injection in the eye.
+It's normal to worry about injections, but most patients say that the injection is painless and sounds worse than it really is.

-Section 1 - About LUCENTIS®

-What will happen at my appointment?
+On the day of your treatment, care will be taken to make sure you are relaxed and comfortable.

+Before receiving LUCENTIS[®] you should inform your doctor if you have had a stroke or experienced transient signs of stroke such as weakness or paralysis of limbs and face or difficulty speaking or understanding.
+This will help the doctor decide whether this is the most appropriate treatment for you.

-- To help prevent any infection, your doctor may ask you to use eyedrops for a few days before the injection - On the day of your treatment, care will be taken to make sure you are relaxed and comfortable - A doctor or nurse will - Cover your face and the area around the eye with a special drape - Clean your eye and the skin around it - Hold your eye open so you don't blink - Numb your eye with an anaesthetic to prevent pain - The doctor will then give the injection into the white part of your eye.
-You may feel a little pressure with the injection - It's important to tell your doctor if you - Have an eye infection - Have any pain or redness in your eye - Think you may be allergic to LUCENTIS[®] or to povidone iodine
+A doctor or nurse will cover your face and the area around the eye with a special drape and clean your eye and the skin around it.
+Then your eye will be held open so you don't blink and numbed with an anaesthetic to prevent pain.

-What happens after I receive my LUCENTIS[®] injection?
+The doctor will then give the injection into the white part of your eye.
+You may feel a little pressure with the injection.

+It's important to tell your doctor if you have an eye infection or any pain or redness in your eye, or if you think you may be allergic to LUCENTIS® or to Betadine® (iodine).

-- Your doctor will do eye tests, including a measure of the pressure in your eye, to make sure the treatment went well - You may need to use eyedrops for a few days to prevent any infections - The white area of the eye, where the injection was given, will likely be red - This redness is normal and it will go away in a few days - Contact your doctor if it doesn't go away or gets worse - You may see a few spots or "floaters" in your vision - These spots are normal and should go away in a few days - Contact your doctor if they don't go away or get worse - Your pupils will be dilated for the injection, and this can make it difficult for you to see for a few hours after the treatment - If you usually drive, you should not drive until your vision has returned to normal
+After you receive your LUCENTIS[®] injection, your doctor will do eye tests, including a measure of the pressure in your eye, to make sure the treatment went well.
+The white area of the eye, where the injection was given, will likely be red.
+This redness is normal and it will go away in a few days.
+Contact your doctor if it doesn't go away or gets worse.

+You may see a few spots or "floaters" in your vision.
+These spots are normal and should go away in a few days.
+Contact your doctor if they don't go away or get worse.

+Your pupils will be dilated for the injection, and this can make it difficult for you to see for a few hours after the treatment.
+If you usually drive, you should not drive until your vision has returned to normal.